Strategic Market Positioning:

 A GTM Initiative

 Bringing structure to complexity.
 This Go-To-Market (GTM) initiative aligned multiple product lines under a unified commercial strategy.
-Representing the Product and Engineering org, I teamed up with a counterpart from the Commercial team to co-lead a cross-functional execution, ensuring a successful launch that drove 300%+ engagement growth and positioned the company for enterprise expansion.
+Representing the Product and Engineering org, I teamed up with a counterpart from the Commercial team to co-lead a cross-functional execution, ensuring a successful launch that drove 300%+ social engagement growth and positioned the company for enterprise expansion.

 My Role